Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Play tested the actual game, encountered bug in which trains pause at their station- only continuing when their original next station is removed- seems to be station specific and lasts throughout the game.
 - Added tutorial screens 1, 2, 3.

+### 6/11/2023
+- Fixed animation bug on tutorial screen 1.
+- Finished tutorial.
+- Fixed small bug in the order to which new lines were drawn.

 ## Calvin Zhang

 ### 5/22/2023